In this section you find information on practical issues concerning moving to Finland, such as social security, taxation and opening a bank account.

 Health care in Finland is of high standard and primarily financed with general tax revenues.
 Primary health care services are organised by municipalities (e.g. Helsinki, Espoo) and are generally provided through local health centers.
 Each municipality has a health centre (terveyskeskus), with the exception in some small municipalities.
 The health centers provide services with physician, dental, laboratory and radiographic at a very low cost for those eligible.
 The municipalities own and operate almost all the hospitals.
 These services are available for everyone who are eligible for services.
 As the well-organised services and affordable prices of the municipal health services are available to everyone eligible, the private health insurances are not as commonly used in Finland as in other countries.

 Eligibility to use public health services is based on the right of residence in a Finnish municipality (kotikuntaoikeus).
 The registration is done at the Local Register Office (Maistraatti).
 When a person has the recidency in a Finnish municipality, the person is free to use municipal health services.
-This eligibility for the affordable, lower cost services requires one year of residency, i.e. the work contract is valid at least for one year or the work contract is permanent.
+This eligibility for the affordable, lower cost services requires permanent residency or a working contract for one/two years (depending on the country of employee's origin).

 Private sector services, which mainly provide patient care, complement the public services.
 The private sector also comprises a few hospitals (sairaala), rehabilitation facilities as well as all pharmacies (apteekki) with the exception of those operating in conjunction with a general hospital.